Breakthrough/PySceneDetect/manual/api/migration_guide.rst

 Migration Guide
 ---------------------------------------------------------------

 This page details how to transition a program written using PySceneDetect v0.5 to the new v0.6 API.
+It is recommended to review the new :ref:`Quickstart <scenedetect-quickstart>` and :ref:`Example <scenedetect-detailed_example>` sections first, as they should cover the majority of use cases.
+Also see `tests/test_api.py <https://github.com/Breakthrough/PySceneDetect/blob/v0.6/tests/test_api.py>` for a set of demonstrations covering many high level use cases.

 PySceneDetect v0.6 is a major step towards a more stable and simplified API.
 The biggest change to most existing workflows is how video input is handled, and that Python 3.6 or above is now required.